2 Escondida - the world's largest copper-producing mine - can be found in which country?

 9 How many US states have their name displayed on the state flag?

-10 Which Jonathan Larson rock musical, based on Puccini's opera La bohème, tells the story of a group of impoverished young artists struggling to survive in New York City's Lower East Side?
+10 Which Jonathan Larson rock musical, based on Puccini's opera La bohème, tells the story of a group of impoverished young artists struggling to survive in New York City's Lower East Side?11 In governmental parlance, ochlocracy is rule by whom?

 12 Which 1988 film stars Eric Bogosian as Barry Champlain, a caustic Jewish radio personality who becomes the subject of a hate campaign?
 It was based on the story of Alan Berg, a radio host assassinated by members of a white nationalist group?